EQuiw/code-imitator/src/PyProject/README.md

 in your python environment.
 I strongly recommend using a virtualenv or conda environment.

-3. Adjust the config_example.ini file in PyProject.
+3. Adjust the configuration in PyProject.
-  - This file saves all paths that we need to consider, such as path to this repo, path to clang, etc.
+  - The config file saves all paths that we need to consider, such as path to this repo, path to clang, etc.
   What you have to do:
       1. Copy config_example.ini to config.ini
       2. Adjust config.ini to your own paths